As you can tell by my posts I love essential oils and use at least one every day.

 I receive a small commission from sales made thru my links but the price is the same for you.

 As alesstoxiclife.com has grown, so have costs associated with running and maintaining it, and affiliate links are a way I help offset the costs.

-Q. Will you ever join an essential oils network marketing company?
+Q. Are you in a network marketing company?

-A: Network marketing is a great industry and part of my income comes from Isagenix but I find it is difficult to be successful in more than one company at a time.
+A: Network marketing is a great industry and a large of my income comes from Isagenix .

 Q: What oils do you always have in your purse?